jhaals/puppet-anvil/README.md

 # Puppet Anvil

-This is a minimal Go implementation of the Puppet Forge v3 API without external libraries.
-This project is inspired by [simple-puppet-forge](https://github.com/dalen/simple-puppet-forge).
+Puppet Anvil is a minimal implementation of the Puppet Forge and does not require any database.
-No database is required, metadata is stored on disk.

-### Installation
+Puppet modules can then be downloaded using the [Puppet module tool](https://docs.puppetlabs.com/puppet/latest/reference/modules_installing.html#installing-from-another-module-repository) or [librarian-puppet](http://librarian-puppet.com/)

+### Run in Docker Container
+Pull container `docker pull jhaals/puppet-anvil`

+Serve modules on port 8080 from /var/lib/modules

+    docker run -v /var/lib/modules:/modules -p 8080:8080 jhaals/puppet-anvil

 Modules must be stored in the following directory structure `user/module/user-module-version.tar.gz`
 example:

-    /var/lib/puppet-anvil/modules/puppetlabs/apache/puppetlabs-apache-1.1.0.tar.gz
+    /yourmoduledir/puppetlabs/apache/puppetlabs-apache-1.1.0.tar.gz

+##### Build and run from source

+    go build -o puppet-anvil
+    PORT=1337 MODULEPATH=/var/lib/puppet-anvil/modules ./puppet-anvil

+    Starting Puppet Anvil on port 1337 serving modules from /var/lib/puppet-anvil/modules

-You can create a .deb package for Ubuntu using `make deb`. fpm is required to create the package.
+_You can create a .deb package for Ubuntu using `make deb`. the fpm gem is required._

-__Running Puppet Anvil__

-    $ export MODULEPATH=/var/lib/puppet-anvil/modules
-    $ export PORT=8080
-    $ ./puppet-anvil
-    Starting Puppet Anvil on port 8080 serving modules from /var/lib/puppet-anvil/modules

 #### Usage with Puppet
 A custom module_repository can be specified in the puppet config file.